diversen/simple-php-translation/README.md

 $LANG['Welcome to my blog'] = 'Welcome to my blog';
 ~~~

-A Danish translation will could be found in:
+A Danish translation could be found in:

     app/lang/da/language.php